PR for Machine Readers: How to Build AI-Citable Earned Coverage in 2026

 1. Put the definition in your pitch, not just your website.
 If you want AI engines to associate your brand with a category, that definition has to appear in trusted third-party sources — not only on your About page.
 A glossary entry on a high-authority domain you control is the owned version of this move.
 When the same definition appears in both your glossary and a journalist's coverage, AI engines corroborate one against the other — and your brand gets attached to the concept at the retrieval layer.

 2. Make numbers explicit and attributable.
 Research shows 17.3% citation improvement from structural content optimizations alone — without changing the underlying semantic content.
-(Structural Feature Engineering for GEO, arXiv 2603.29979) That buried stat in slide 14 of your deck belongs in a research piece and in the body of your pitch, attributed to your company.
+(Structural Feature Engineering for GEO, arXiv 2603.29979) That stat buried in slide 14 of your deck belongs in a research piece and in the body of your pitch, attributed to your company.
 Clean numbers get extracted.
 Narrative paragraphs often don't.
 Revenue figures, market share percentages, customer counts, benchmark comparisons — anything that answers a comparative query.
 If a buyer asks an AI engine "how does X compare to Y," structured numerical data is what gets surfaced.
-The stat buried in your deck should live in a published source with your name on it.

 3. Measure share of AI citation, not press clips.
 Pickups and impressions are lag indicators for an old game.
 What percentage of the AI answers in your category name you as relevant?
 That's the number that maps to actual buyer discovery in 2026.
 Most companies we work with start at zero or single-digit citation share in their category.
 Knowing that baseline changes where budget and attention go.